avipeels/mobx-react-v2/Notes.md

 ```

 **Observables used after async code wont be tracked**
+**Assigning observables to object will remove mobx abilities and it is no more an observable**

 ## Actions
 Actions are the only means to update the state and may have other side-effects.